Brbdogsonfire/Geotechnically-Write/README.md

 The excel file from Gint needs to be named "Geo.xlsx", and a base report must be provided named "base_geotech_report.docx"

-A base geotechnical report can be requested from chris.kightlinger@gmail.com

 Any files produced from this should be reviewed by a professional and should not be considered as accurate or reliable.